0 27 Feb, 2019Read More

 Benefit local communities – both economically and socially

-Best Nepal Trekking is a local trekking agency, using local partners, staffs, suppliers and businesses with sustainable philosophies, thus ensuring resources and wealth remain within the country, helping to build Nepal’s economy.
+Best Nepal Trekking is a local trekking agency, using local partners, staff, suppliers, and businesses with sustainable philosophies, thus ensuring resources and wealth remain within the country, helping to build Nepal’s economy.

-Immediately after the Earthquake in 25 April 2015, our focus was on getting relief to the remote mountain areas of Nepal with the help of clients who is loving Nepal and the people.
-By the way, our efforts were relatively small, the impact very quickly made a major improvement to many victims lives.
-Chhiree Sherpa has been involved to help in the rebuilding program of schools, health posts, houses and many other projects that has been damaged by the earthquake with co ordination of Foundation Topaspiraties of Netherlands run by famous mountaineer Ms. Katja Staartjes
+Immediately after the Earthquake on 25 April 2015, our focus was on getting relief to the remote mountain areas of Nepal with the help of clients who are loving Nepal and the people.
+By the way, our efforts were relatively small, the impact very quickly made a major improvement to many victims' lives.
+Chhiree Sherpa has been involved to help in the rebuilding program of schools, health posts, houses, and many other projects that have been damaged by the earthquake with coordination of Foundation Topaspiraties of the Netherlands run by famous mountaineer Ms. Katja Staartjes